VinuSion/Adventjs-2023/README.md

 # Advent JS - 2023 🎄

 [AdventJS](https://adventjs.dev/) is an event made by [@midudev](https://midu.dev/).
-During the 24 days of December right before Christmas Eve, there will be javascript challenges being posted on the website:
+During the 24 days of December right before Christmas Eve, there will be javascript challenges being posted on this website:

 - https://adventjs.dev/

 The challenges can be written in JavaScript or Typescript.
-For the sake of simplicity, i'll be using JavaScript.
+For the sake of simplicity, i'll be using JavaScript throughout the entire challenge.

 ## Challenges 🎅